 What is the Changing of the Guard?

-The Changing of the Guard is the official ceremony when the Foot Guards currently guarding the monarchy (the Old Guard) are released from their duty, to be replaced with new soldiers (the New Guard).
+The Changing of the Guard is the official ceremony where the Foot Guards currently guarding the monarch (the Old Guard) are released from duty, to be replaced with new soldiers (the New Guard).

-Whilst Kings had always had an army of men protecting them, it wasn’t an official institution until Henry VII made the Royal Body Guard a permanent job role.
+Kings always had armies of men protecting them, yet the King’s (or Queen’s) Guard wasn’t an official institution until Henry VII made the Royal Body Guard a permanent job fixture.

-The Old Guard hands over the responsibility for protecting the palace to the New Guard – along with a ceremonial set of keys to the palace.
+The Old Guard hands over the responsibility for protecting the palace to the New Guard – along with a ceremonial set of keys to Buckingham Palace.
 This is officially known as Guards Mounting.

-The Guards Mounting ceremony is carried out by soldiers from the Foot Guards – you know the ones, the dudes with the massive black bearskin hats and bright red tunics (well, they’re grey during wintertime but you get the point).
+The Guards Mounting ceremony is carried out by soldiers from the Foot Guards – you know the ones, the dudes with the massive black bearskin hats and bright red tunics (well, they’re grey during wintertime to match the London skyline and keep the guards nice and warm, but you get the point).

-What could be a simple changeover has been elevated to a striking military procession, complete with a series of marches.
+What could be a simple changeover is elevated to a striking military procession, with a series of marches impeccably executed by these experienced guards.

-It’s a very visual event but lent extra ceremony by the accompanying music played by the Guards Bands.
+Visually impressive, the ceremony is lent extra gravitas by the accompanying music played by the Guards Bands.

-The music ranges from old military marches to well-known pop songs – the James Bond theme tune is a particular favourite and the Game of Thrones theme tune has been known to pop up from time to time too.
+The music ranges from old military marches to well-known pop songs – the James Bond theme tune is a particular favourite, while the Game of Thrones theme tune has been known to pop up from time to time too.
+Don’t expect them to play any requests, though.

 Head there and try to identify which songs are playing – you might just recognise one.